 This is because your sales strategy’s success depends on your alignment strategy’s success.
 As part of your alignment efforts, marketing activities should be optimised to attract inbound leads that resemble your ICPs.
 This will empower marketers to help convert these leads by creating and surfacing valuable content uniquely tailored to ICP needs and concerns.

 Modern teams often rely on sales enablement technology to help foster constructive alignment between marketing and sales teams.
-A sales enablement platform can even enhance alignment processes by creating a single source of truth for marketing-approved content, allowing sellers to find, customise, and pitch content assets easily and effectively.
+A sales enablement platform can even enhance alignment processes by creating a single source of truth for marketing-approved content and templates, allowing sellers to find, customise, and pitch content assets easily and effectively.

 Yet while these solutions are very powerful, their success is ultimately determined by the strength of the sales process and strategy.
 You can help boost sales strategy impact by bringing marketing on board during the development phase of your strategy and by providing ongoing feedback to marketers as you work to implement and execute your strategy moving forward.